 Coming from a background which involved working on farms, raising lambs and understanding what happened for the food to end up on our plates I wasn’t surprised to see inside the abattoirs but it still made an impression on me.

-Although the documentary was based in America, a lot of the same practises applied and it really opened my eyes to the cruelty which happens at abattoirs all over the world.
+Although the documentary was based in America, a lot of the same practices applied and it really opened my eyes to the cruelty which happens at abattoirs all over the world.

 (I stupidly thought that fish didn’t feel pain when they were caught.
 I thought I’m not eating meat but I’m not giving up fish!
 Thankfully that all changed soon enough.
 I also recommend watching ‘Seaspiracy’ on Netflix)